 Contract form in which standard balancing contract conditions are determined is presented in Annex 2 to the Rules.

-For exchange of information related to the transmission system balancing and publication on the balancing account created for a particular market participant involved in balancing the transmission system, an additional agreement shall be signed between the Transmission System Operator and market participant.
+For exchange of information related to the transmission system balancing and publication on the balancing account created for a particular market participant, an additional agreement shall be signed between the Transmission System Operator and market participant.

 In the event of disruptions of gas supplies to Lithuania, gas quantities injected into the transmission system shall be allocated in accordance with the Description of Measures Ensuring Natural Gas Supply Security approved by Resolution No 163 “On the Approval of Description of Measures Ensuring Natural Gas Supply Security” of the Government of the Republic of Lithuania of 26 February 2008.